Scratches on your car should be removed as quickly as possible.

 - Soft, clean cloths

-Step 2: Look very closely at the scratches.
+Look very closely at the scratches.
 Make sure they aren’t deep scratches that go into the paint or down to the metal.
+If the scratches are deep enough to catch your fingernail in them, you will need to use paint for the scratches.

 - Masking tape (3/4")